oferlmntr/gpt-paint/README.md

 ## Features

+GPT Power-Ups Chrome Extension currently provides two main power-ups:

+1. **GPT Paint**
    - Simple drawing interface with brush and eraser tools
    - Color selection with multiple preset colors
    - Adjustable brush sizes
    - Image upload and clipboard paste support
    - Selection tool for moving parts of your drawing
    - Easy sharing directly to ChatGPT conversations
    - Downloadable PNG exports
    - Copy to clipboard functionality
    - Draggable panel interface

+2. **RTL Toggle Button**
+   - Adds a button next to the Share button on chatgpt.com
+   - Allows you to toggle the direction (RTL/LTR) and alignment of the last assistant message
+   - Useful for right-to-left language users or for better reading experience

+**Missing a power-up?** Send us a feature request through the Chrome Extensions Webstore suggestions page.

 ## Installation